Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 1. Canada grading scale 1: GPA out of 4.0

-The GPA scale out of 4.0 is widely used in Canadian institutions and is familiar to many students.
-This scale assigns a numerical value to letter grades, which are typically A, B, C, D, and F. Each letter grade corresponds to a specific grade point, and the GPA is calculated by averaging these grade points over all courses taken during a specific period, such as a semester or an academic year.
+The GPA scale of 4.0 is widely used in Canadian institutions and is familiar to many students.
+This scale assigns a numerical value to letter grades, which are typically A, B, C, D, and F. Each letter grade corresponds to a specific grade point, and the GPA is calculated by averaging these grade points over all courses taken during a certain period, such as a semester or an academic year.

 2. Canada grading scale 2: GPA out of 9.0